 A living will only comes into play when you’re suffering from a life-threatening illness, injury or coma and can’t communicate your wishes.
 In these cases, your healthcare team will consult the living will to determine whether or not you want life-sustaining treatment, such as life support or tube feeding.

-If your life isn’t at risk, your living will doesn’t apply.
+If your life isn’t at risk, your living will won’t apply.
 Your doctors will proceed with treatment using their best judgment.

 What does a living will include?